cwaitt/Latex-Workshop/sections/diss.md

 You can also add an appendix after you have imported your chapters by using the `\appendix` command, followed by `\include{appendix.tex}` if you have created an appendix file.

-So far, the template of **mian.tex** should look something like this:
+So far, the template of **main.tex** should look something like this:

 ```
 \documentclass[final,numrefs,sort&compress,noinfo]{nddiss2e}